Greg Hsu

-Hsu Kuang-han (Khó͘ Kong-hàn (Xǔ Guānghàn, 許光漢); born October 31, 1990), also known as Greg Hsu and Greg Han, is a Taiwanese actor and singer.
+Hsu Kuang-han (Khó͘ Kong-hàn (Xǔ Guānghàn, 許光漢); born October 31, 1990) (Note: Also known as Greg Hsu and Greg Han.) is a Taiwanese actor and singer.
 He was nominated for Golden Bell Awards twice for his roles in the television series Have You ever Fallen in Love, Miss Jiang?
 (2016) and Someday or One Day (2019–2020).
 He also appeared in the television series Love of Sandstorm (2016) and Nowhere Man (2019), as well as the films A Sun (2019) and My Love (2021).
 In 2020, he entered the Forbes China Celebrity 100 list for the first time, ranking 69th.

 Hsu released his debut single "Yesterday No More" in 2020 and the next year he released his self-titled debut studio album.
 In 2022, he was nominated for Best New Artist at the 33rd Golden Melody Awards.

 Early life and education

+Hsu was born in Taiwan on October 31, 1990.
+His father was a soldier in the Republic of China Army.
+He was named "Kuang" (光) as it was his family's generation name.

-Hsu was born in Taiwan on October 31, 1990, and spent his early education at Zhongzheng Elementary School in New Taipei City, Taipei Municipal Jingmei National Middle School, and Taipei Municipal Fuxing Senior High School.
+As a child, Hsu suffered from asthma and, at the encouragement of his mother, participated in national table tennis tournaments.
+At age 13, he appeared as a young male lead in Jay Chou's music video for "Class 3-2".
+He attended Zhongzheng Elementary School in New Taipei City, then went to school in Taipei, where he graduated from Taipei Municipal Jingmei National Middle School and Taipei Municipal Fuxing Senior High School.
+He was the lead vocalist for his high school's music club.

 After high school, Hsu attended Chinese Culture University, where he was classmates with Hong Kong actor Sunny Sun (孙阳).
 He studied mass communications there and graduated with a degree in information management.
 As an undergraduate, he began working as a male model and made appearances in modeling shows.